3.A.5 The General Secretory Pathway (Sec) Family

 Insertion of integral inner membrane proteins in bacteria is dependent on a complex resembling the eukaryotic SRP protein-RNA complex.
 These proteins (Ffh; an SRP-like protein) and FtsY (an SRP receptor β-subunit-like protein) probably act like chaparones, feeding into the Sec system.
 Insertion of most polytopic inner membrane proteins shows a dependency on Ffh, the 4.5S RNA molecule and FtsY.
 Compaction of prokaryotic signal-anchor transmembrane domains begins within the ribosome tunnel but is stabilized by SRP during targetting (Robinson et al. 2012).
 The GTPases of SRP and its receptor are mutually stimulated by their interaction (Egea et al., 2004).
 They form a quasi-two fold symmetrical heterodimer.
 SRP-dependent protein insertion appears to be dependent on the SecYEG channel complex.
 An involvement of FtsE has been proposed where FtsE and FtsY work together as an ABC-type protein insertion system, inserting K+ pump proteins into the membrane of E. coli (Ukai et al., 1998).
 This possibility should not be considered as proven.
 FtsY contains a conserved autonomous lipid-binding amphipathic alpha-helix at its N-terminal end.
 This helix is essential for FtsY function in vivo, and mediates the physiologically relevant interaction of FtsY with lipids (Parlitz et al., 2007; Braig et al., 2011).
 Signal sequence-independent SRP-SR complex formation at the membrane suggests alternative targeting pathways within the SRP cycle (Braig et al., 2011).

 In contrast to the original idea of a spontaneous process, the integration of those small SRP- and Sec-independent membrane proteins depends on the inner membrane YidC protein (2.A.9.3.1).
-It has been proposed that in these cases YidC fulfils the function of an 'insertase' on its own.
-In addition to this essential function, YidC seems to play a role as membrane chaperone for more complex membrane proteins by assisting in the release of transmembrane helices from the SecYEG translocon, in helix packing, and in the proper folding of polytopic membrane proteins.
+It has been proposed that in these cases, YidC fulfils the function of an 'insertase' on its own.
+In addition to this essential function, YidC seems to play a role as a membrane chaperone for more complex membrane proteins by assisting in the release of transmembrane helices from the SecYEG translocon, in helix packing, and in the proper folding of polytopic membrane proteins.
+Guna and Hegde 2018 discuss the growing assortment of cytosolic and membrane-embedded TMS-recognition factors, the pathways within which they operate, and mechanistic principles of recognition.

 E. coli synthesize over 60 small proteins of less than 50 amino acids with 65% containing a single predicted TMS domain (Fontaine et al., 2011).
 Examples of both N(in)-C(out) and N(out)-C(in) orientations were found in assays of topology-reporter fusions, but three of nine tested proteins display dual topology.
 The positive inside rule applies.
 Membrane insertion is generally dependent on the Sec and YidC proteins.